LesiaChaban/gdk-oci-oke-workshop/07-deploy-to-oke/deploy-to-oke.md

 	```

    Output:

       ```txt
       NAME   TYPE           CLUSTER-IP    EXTERNAL-IP      PORT(S)             AGE
       oci    LoadBalancer   10.96.9.53    129.146.149.81   8080:31666/TCP      2m9s
       ```

-   If the `EXTERNAL-IP` property of the api service has a "pending" status, wait a few seconds and then run the command again.
-If the <pending> status persists for more than one minute, try the following:
+   If the `EXTERNAL-IP` property of the service has a "pending" status, wait a few seconds and then run the command again.
+If the "pending" status persists for more than one minute, try the following:

       1. Verify that a Load Balancer was created: